sydamr/bspwm-dotfiles/README.md

-# bspwm-dotfiles
+# Bspwm Configuration
-My Bspwm Configuration
+Just copy the folder to certain locations